YinHK-gameDev/unity-learn/camera & render pipelines/Physical camera.md

 Similarly, you can use a horizontal lens shift to capture wide objects without the distortion you might get by rotating the camera.

+### Gate Fit
+The Camera component’s Gate Fit property determines what happens when the Game view and the physical camera sensor have different aspect ratios.

+In Physical Camera mode, a camera has two **"gates"**.

+The area rendered in the Game view, according to the resolution you set in the Aspect drop-down menu, is called the “resolution gate”.

+The area that the camera actually sees, as defined by the Sensor Size properties, is called the “film gate”.